-Benefit Period -The way that both our plan and Original Medicare measures your use of hospital and skilled nursing facility (SNF) services.
+Benefit Period - The way that both our plan and Original Medicare measures your use of hospital and skilled nursing facility (SNF) services.
 A benefit period begins the day you go into a hospital or skilled nursing facility.
 The benefit period ends when you have not received any inpatient hospital care (or skilled care in a SNF) for 60 days in a row.
 If you go into a hospital or a skilled nursing facility after one benefit period has ended, a new benefit period begins.
 There is no limit to the number of benefit periods.

 Biological Product - A prescription drug that is made from natural and living sources like animal cells, plant cells, bacteria, or yeast.
 Biological products are more complex than other drugs and cannot be copied exactly, so alternative forms are called biosimilars.
-Biosimilars generally work just as well, and are as safe, as the original biological products.
+(See also "Original Biological Product" and "Biosimilar").

-Biosimilar - A prescription drug that is considered to be very similar, but not identical, to the original biological product.
-Biosimilars generally work just as well, and are as safe, as the original biological product; however, biosimilars generally require a new prescription to substitute for the original biological product.
-Interchangeable biosimilars have met additional requirements that allow them to be substituted for the original biological product at the pharmacy without a new prescription, subject to state laws.
+Biosimilar - A biological product that is very similar, but not identical, to the original biological product.
+Biosimilars are as safe and effective as the original biological product.
+Some biosimilars may be substituted for the original biological product at the pharmacy without needing a new prescription (See "Interchangeable Biosimilar").